openshift-labs/learn-katacoda/servicemesh/istio-fasttrack/07-circuit-breaking.md

 Let's use some simple `curl` commands to send multiple concurrent requests to our application, and witness the circuit breaker kicking in opening the circuit.

-Execute this to simulate a number of users attampting to access the application simultaneously:
+Execute this to simulate a number of users attempting to access the application simultaneously:

 ```